Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 To restart the webservers after making a change, ssh in and type `svc -t /service/thin*`

+   Question?
+What port is the server running on?

 ## Notice

 We currently run Diaspora with the [thin](http://code.macournoyer.com/thin/) as